Comparability

 Coherence - cross domain

-The implicit index of average earnings also differs from the standardised index by having a different population delimitation, as pupils and people under the age of 18 are included in the implicit index but not in the standardised.
-Also, there is a difference between the validation rules and the weights used in the two indices.
+In addition, the implicit index of average earnings differed from the standardised index of average earnings in terms of population coverage, as students and young persons under 18 years of age were included in the implicit index of average earnings but not in the standardised index of average earnings.
+At the same time, there are also differences in the validation rules and weighting basis applied in the two indices.

 The standardised index of average earnings is also related to the Danish's National Accounts as input for the fixed price calculations.